lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 STAGE <2> --> **Loading the CLIP-ViT embeddings.** Embeddings of the pretrained model are either loaded (we have them saved) or calculated from scratch (in case more/different images are wanted).
 These saved embeddings can be either the normal CLIP-ViT embeddings (corresponding to the last layer of the model), or the embeddings obtained using the THINGSvision python toolbox to extract specifically the visual layers of the CLIP-ViT model.
 This is specified in the configuration file as well.

-STAGE <3> --> **Training and evaluation of the model.** Data is split into train and test sets, the model is trained, evaluated with the test set, and ploted.
-Depending on what specified in the configuration file, the model will run only for a specified number of hidden layers or for a list of hidden layers, as explained in the above section.
+STAGE <3> --> **Training and evaluation of the model.** Data is split into train and test sets, the model is trained, evaluated with the test set, and plotted.
+Depending on parameters specified in the configuration file, the model will run only for a specified number of hidden layers or for a list of hidden layers, as explained in the above section.

 ## Data description
 In this study, we utilized the Natural Scenes Dataset, which contains high-resolution fMRI data collected from eight participants as they viewed 10,000 natural scene images.
 Each image was presented  aproximately three times, and the fMRI responses were averaged across repetitions.